<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>On this episode of This Week in Pharmacy, we spotlight two major conversations shaping the future of pharmacy practice in 2026.
 First, we welcome Dr....</p>

-<p>The post <a href="https://pantherxrare.com/2026/03/02/richard-faris-pharmd-chief-commercial-clinical-officer-at-pantherx-rare-was-a-guest-on-the-pharmacy-podcast-network-to-new-stakeholder-feedback-data-revealing-communication-gaps-in-rare-diseas/">Richard Faris, PharmD, Chief Commercial &amp; Clinical Officer at PANTHERx Rare was a guest on the Pharmacy Podcast Network to new stakeholder feedback data revealing communication gaps in rare disease care.</a> appeared first on <a href="https://pantherxrare.com">PANTHERx Rare</a>.</p>
+<p>The post <a href="https://pantherxrare.com/2026/03/02/richard-faris-pharmd-chief-commercial-clinical-officer-at-pantherx-rare-was-a-guest-on-the-pharmacy-podcast-network-to-new-stakeholder-feedback-data-revealing-communication-gaps-in-rare-diseas/">Richard Faris, PharmD, Chief Commercial and Clinical Officer at PANTHERx Rare was a guest on the Pharmacy Podcast Network to discuss new stakeholder feedback data revealing communication gaps in rare disease care.</a> appeared first on <a href="https://pantherxrare.com">PANTHERx Rare</a>.</p>

 ]]></description>